lancewalton/treelog/README.md

     "org.scalaz" %% "scalaz-core" % "7.0.2")
 ```

-An Example
+Using TreeLog by an Example
 ----------
+[LogTreeExample.scala](https://github.com/lancewalton/treelog/blob/master/src/test/scala/LogTreeExample.scala) in the test package in the simplest way to see how to use TreeLog.

-It is extremely important to log what is going on in the computation of roots of a quadratic equation.
-What we want is this:
+The example does the extremely important of logging the computation of roots of a quadratic equation.

-(See [LogTreeExample.scala](https://github.com/lancewalton/treelog/blob/master/src/test/scala/LogTreeExample.scala) in the test package)
+In the example, this:

 ```scala
 root(Parameters(2, 5, 3)).run.written.shows